 - Economic development - including recent Visitors Survey published February 2014.

-- Short breaks for children - family survey 2014, Newsletters and Blog
+- Short breaks for children - Newsletters and Blog

-Council Tax Collection and Benefit Administration Performance Indicators - further information on revenues and benefits performance, see their service plan 14/15 which includes some performance information from 2009 to date.
+Council Tax Collection and Benefit Administration Performance Indicators - further information on revenues and benefits performance including their service plan.
 You can also view Financial information here.

-Employees - further information from our Human Resource service and the work they have carried out regarding employees.
+Employees - performance information from our Human Resources and Finance service and the work they have carried out regarding employees.
 Our Equal Pay Statement 2017-2021 and Our Equal Pay Action Plan 2017.
 You can also view Scottish Government Public Sector Employment web tables here.

 Procurement - further information on how we buy goods and services, Procurement Strategy, SPIs and Procurement Capability Assesment.

 Sustainable Development - further information on Energy consumption can be found in the indicator section of the Infrastructure Directorate Plan.
-Also see Waste Services and Housing for more information.
+Also see Waste Services for recycling and Housing News for more information.